Thank you for your interest in providing projects for the Software

 projects often provide opportunities for recruitment.

 - There is no up-front cost to the client.
-Teams have access to
+Teams have access to internal

-will have to be done using off-campus servers set up by the client.
+to be done using off-campus servers set up by the client.

 - Generally, the client pays for travel and additional resources such as

-specialized hardware, but we may be able to find sources of funding for
+specialized hardware, but we may be able to find sources of funding

-some public-service projects.
+for some public-service projects.

 - It's fine to specify the platform and programming language.
+It is

-It is common for teams to learn new technologies to support projects.
+common for teams to learn new technologies to support projects.

 We will consider multi-year projects, but we cannot guarantee that any